s1na/open-knowledge/README.md

 $ yarn add open-knowledge
 ```

+OK depends on IPFS and web3 (for communicating with Ethereum), but in order not to make assumptions,
-IPFS and web3 are also peer dependencies, and should be installed:
+and remain flexible, they have been defined as peer dependencies, and therefore should be installed
+separately.

 ```shell
 $ npm install ipfs-api
 $ npm install web3
 ```

 Import the library in your code and instantiate an object according to the node example.
-Then
+If you're developing a dapp, chances are, you already have an IPFS and web3 object.
+Pass them
+to `OpenKnowledge` when instantiating.
+If not, have a look at the [examples](example/) to see how to initialize
+IPFS and web3.

-you can query the data:
+At this point, you can easily query already published data:

 ```javascript
 let res = await ok.execute(`